Right-angled Artin subgroups of Artin groups: Applications

 Spherical Artin groups are generally too high-dimensional for coherence to be an interesting question.
 A more interesting question is when a spherical Artin group contains a subgroup which is type $F_n$ but not type $F_{n+1}$ where $n+2$ is the cohomological dimension (recall a group is type $F_n$ is it admits a classifying space with finite $n$-skeleton).
 For example, the type $H_3$ Artin group has cohomological dimension $3$, so coherence is an interesting question.
 It follows again from the generalized Tits Conjecture that Artin groups of type $H_4$ or $F_4$ have subgroups which are $F_2$ but not $F_3$.

 In \cite{zaremsky}, Zaremsky showed that the pure braid groups $PB_n$ contained subgroups $N$ so that $N$ was type $F_{m-3}$ but not $F_{m-2}$ for $3 \le m \le n$.
-The existence of these subgroups again follows from the fact that the generalized Tits conjecture holds for the braid groups (on the other hand Zaremsky's examples are normal and have $PB_n/N \cong \zz$; our subgroups have neither of these properties).
+The existence of these subgroups again follows from the fact that the generalized Tits conjecture holds for the braid groups (on the other hand Zaremsky's examples are normal and ours are not).
 In this case, the nerve of the $\RAAG$ subgroup is the cone on a flag triangulation of $S^{n-1}$.
 The Bestvina-Brady subgroup of this $\RAAG$ is type $F_{n-3}$ but not type $F_{n-2}$.
 To get subgroups that are $F_{m-3}$ but not $F_{m-2}$ for $3 \le m < n$, one can instead map $\RA$ to $\zz$ by sending some generators to $0$.

 Since the generalized Tits conjecture holds for type $D_n$, we have an analogous theorem with the same proof as above.

 \begin{Theorem} The Artin group of type $D_n$ contains subgroups $N$ so that $N$ is type $F_{m-3}$ but not $F_{m-2}$ for $3 \le m \le n$.